torrens/nodeFileUploader/README.md

 #Upload a file using HTTPie

-HTTPie is a cross platform HTTP client, you can download it from here.  [https://github.com/jakubroztocil/httpie](https://github.com/jakubroztocil/httpie)
+HTTPie is a cross platform HTTP client, which can be downloaded from here.  [https://github.com/jakubroztocil/httpie](https://github.com/jakubroztocil/httpie)

 *Upload a text file*
 `http -f POST http://localhost:3000/mark/password file@testText.txt`